 - However, often, there are Sidequests of decent length between main dungeons - especially in Majora's Mask, which literally has more sidequesting than quest-questing.
 Being constantly interrupted with the same instruction over and over while you're trying to do these things can get insanely annoying.

 - This happens in Beyond Good & Evil (no, not that one) towards the end in the frankly awesome Space Battle on the surface of the moon.
-It's a radically different game mechanic and one of the climaxes of the game, and can go on indefinitely, but will your team-mates just shut up and let you enjoy the Crowning Moment of Awesome?
+It's a radically different game mechanic and one of the climaxes of the game, and can go on indefinitely, but will your team-mates just shut up and let you enjoy the Moment Of Awesome?
 No. They'll even wrest the controls from your grasp and drop you near the landing strip every so often.

 - In the first level of Psychonauts, the coach's taunts throughout the obstacle course regarding how slow you are.
 It doesn't matter how fast or slow you complete the level, as either way you'll keep hearing him telling you you're slow and be the first to finish.

 - He's a Drill Sergeant Nasty, they're all like that you worthless maggot.
 Now drop and give me fifty.

 - In The Space Bar, if you're ever taking too many turns to make progress in the game, you'll start either getting messages from your police chief boss or your partner being held hostage, or creepy taunts from the Big Bad doing the hostage-holding.